ATTENTION: COMMUNITY ART

 COMMUNITY GARDEN SIGN in Sarasota.
 I contacted the Garden and volunteered to remake and paint a sign for them at no cost to the Garden.
 It is in our neighborhood and very well tended by neighbors young and old, of mixed ethnicities.
 We admire the Garden and the neighbors who produce there and when the signage was damaged badly after a storm no one repaired it for a long time.
 Everytime we went by it made me sad to see it neglected.
 So finally Michael and I offered our help, and in return we were rewarded with freshest wonderful bounty from that local Garden as sort of a gesture of payment that we oh so gratefully accepted, even receiving garden grown "loofahs" which we had never seen the like of before--- straight from the ground!
 Things like that make it all worth while.
 Do what YOU can to support your own community--you will never be bored and you will feel happy that you made a difference no matter how big or small your contribution is!!

 SARASOTA SUCCULENT GARDEN SIGN in Sarasota.
 We noticed the prominent corner sign needed some repair so Michael approached the volunteer group and offered to remake and paint one for them.
 The experimental garden was established in 1950 and is the ONLY one in the country where members own their clubhouse and property.
 We feel it is important to always help improve our community and so we volunteered to do their sign without cost to support their dedicated efforts!
 Also our dear friend Phyllis Turner who lived to be 96 was an amazing Botanist and founding member of The garden.
 She effortlessly knew the Botanical Latin plant names derived from ancient Greek words and she was an artist as well.
 She attended The Kingdom Hall with us and so the sign is in memory of her love and kindness, as I painted her name on front and it was my privilege to paint.
-Worked recently with "Ward" of The Garden, we made and painted a few more signs for them...our privilege to provide them all at no cost.
+Worked recently with "Ward" of The Garden at his request--- Mike and I made and painted "a few more signs" for them recently in 2020...it is our joy to provide the "signs" at no cost, as neighbors who appreciate our Garden Community.

 To ALL the lovely private and public people who have taken this art journey with me and helped me along my wobbly way---I thank you tremendously and give you my loving gratittude!!!!
 And especially so to these incredible individuals I have joyfully met through these experiences and will ALWAYS remember--you are part of my heart....... :